camunda/camunda-docs/docs/components/modeler/desktop-modeler/flags/flags.md

 ## Examples

-### Disable Plug-ins
+### Disable plug-ins

 Start the modeler without activating installed plug-ins.
 This is useful to debug modeler errors.

-### BPMN-only Mode
+### BPMN-only mode

-To disable the DMN and Form editing capabilities of the App, configure your `flags.json` like this:
+To disable the CMMN and DMN editing capabilities of the App, configure your `flags.json` like this:

 ```js
 {